pdhoward/fence/README.md

 4 node server

 ## Usage

+Point your browser to root for a webpage with available APIs

-Point the browser at various end points to trigger data streaming see server.js for details
+Point the browser at various end points to trigger data streaming

+see server.js as well for details

 An endpoint 'api/chaos' emits a continual stream of chatter to test 'interactions' with microservices (bots) on the microplex platform

 This same endpoint can be modified to emulate traffic, shipments or other objects that are being tracked.
 A message structure with geolocations and appropriate identifying info would be published.

 ## License and Use
  [LICENSE](LICENSE.txt).